-Through the observation of form, color and growth in the natural world, in the working of the garden and stewardship of woodlands and stream, dynamic movements are revealed.
-All that is presented here; the cycles of plants, animal migrations and the coming and going of the seasons present a multitude of ordered and ever changing relationships that form the conceptual ground for my work.
-Many natural forms arise, such as milkweed pods, the flying propellers of the maple seed or the roots of fallen trees.
-A witness to the habits of local animals or changes in weather make visible what at first may not be seen, but can be expressed through artistic observation.
-Bound together all these impressions coalesce in an energetic sensation that tells a story of connection, relationships and movement.
+Through the observation of form, color and growth in the natural world, in the working of the garden and stewardship of woodlands, water and land, dynamic movements are revealed.
+All that is presented here, the cycles of plants, the breaking down of minerals, animal migrations and the coming and going of the seasons present a multitude of ordered and ever changing relationships that form the conceptual ground and organize the visual language in my work.